dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_faq.md

 void Bar(const int* p);  // p is not const, but *p is.
 ```

-### I can't figure out why gMock thinks my expectations are not satisfied.
+### I can'type figure out why gMock thinks my expectations are not satisfied.
 What should I do?

 You might want to run your test with `--gmock_verbose=info`.
 This flag lets
 gMock print a trace of every mock function call it receives.
 By studying the